RadoslavTsvetanov/BlockState/README.md

 ## Conclusion
 In conclusion, BlockEstate aims to facilitate the process of investing in real estate by making it more accessible and efficient through representing properties as tokens on the blockchain network.
 This approach changes traditional methods of investing and ownership, offering new opportunities for users to participate in the real estate market.

+## Features that can be implemented easily using this system

+ - mortgage using 2/3 multisig and timelocking

+ - of rent is paid through the system as well, the sums will be transferred to all owners with named o their corresponding percentage